MaryannGitonga/Mathtrix/README.md

 # Mathtrix
-A game that aims at improving the arithmentic and logical skills in children.
+A game that aims at improving the arithmetic skills in children.